mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 the first open source case than in the second corporate case.

 -  **Open Source:** *I believe in you and your work.
-I see potential for you to get *even* better and deeply want to invest my time to see that happen.*
+I see potential for you to get even better at your craft and would be proud to invest my time to see that happen.*

 -  **Corporate:** You're doing a bad job.
 I'm going to explain, in minute detail, exactly what you did wrong, over and over again because I hate you